 It is vital for every office space or commercial building in Edmonton to have a fire extinguisher to protect the health and safety of the people working in the building.

-There are many different types of fire extinguishers, and the type you need will depend on the electrical wiring in the office space and the materials inside it.
-Employers must train their employees on how to use the fire extinguisher(s) on the premises.
+There are many fire extinguishers; the type you need will depend on the electrical wiring in the office space and the materials inside.
+Employers must train their employees to use the fire extinguisher(s) on the premises.

 Fire distinguishers combat several different types of fire classes.
-What separates each category is the materials that fuel the fire, which is why you must assess your work environment and the materials in it to identify potential fire hazards.
+What separates each category is the materials that fuel the fire, which is why you must assess your work environment and its materials to identify potential fire hazards.

 For example, a space that houses paint carries a Class B fire possibility, meaning that a standard fire extinguisher designed for Class A fires (wood, paper fires, etc.) would not suffice.
 An office space carrying a Class B fire possibility requires a foam fire extinguisher on the premises.

-The size of your office space and its level of hazard determines the type, size, and amount of fire extinguishers you need.
+The size of your office space and its hazard level determines the type, size, and amount of fire extinguishers you need.

 - Used for Class A fires